Weihrauch-completeness for layerwise computability: Examples of Weihrauch-complete layerwise computable operations

-In \cite{dai}, a general result was established regarding when some limit of the form $\sum_{n \in \mathbb{N}} (-1)^{p(n)}a_n$ is guaranteed to exist for $p \in \mlr$, and moreover, to be layerwise computable.
+is guaranteed to exist for $p \in \mlr$, and moreover, to be layerwise computable.
 We point out that the proof of Theorem \ref{theo:harmonic} is not referring to specific properties of the harmonic series beyond its divergence, and hence extends in a straight-forward manner to a more general case.

 As a consequence of Theorem \ref{theo:harmonic}, we can find an example for a problem that is layerwise computable, not computable and not Weihrauch complete for layerwise computability.
 This example was suggested as a promising candidate to the authors by Mathieu Hoyrup and Laurent Bienvenu at CCR 2015.